mariuz/linux-0.01/Readme.md

-linux-0.01 On Ubuntu 18.04 with GCC-7.3
+linux-0.01 On Ubuntu 18.04/20.04

-First of all, thanks Mariuz!

-After a lot of time, I managed to compile this revised version of the first kernel on machines with Ubuntu 18.04 64 and 32 bit versions.
-So you can compile them and try them on 64 and 32 bit Intel machines.
+Revised version of the first kernel that can be compiled on machines with Ubuntu 18.04/20.04 64 and 32 bit versions on Intel/AMD.

 The kernel runs in both emulators: QEMU ver.
 2.11.1 and Bochs ver 2.6. and that was a great success for me ...